HRC Fuse (High Rupturing Capacity Fuse) and its Types

 Construction and Operations of HRC Fuse:

-An HRC Fuse consists of a highly heat-resistant material (such as ceramic) body with metal end caps, which are welded to a silver current-carrying element.
+An HRC fuse consists of a highly heat-resistant material (such as ceramic) body with metal end caps, which are welded to a silver current-carrying element.
 The internal space of the fuse body is completely filled with a powder.
 The material used to fill the inner space may include plaster of Paris, quartz, chalk, marble, dust, and cooling mediums, among others.
 This filling prevents overheating, allowing the fuse to carry normal current.

 The heat produced vaporizes the silver element.
 A chemical reaction occurs between the silver vapor and the filling powder, resulting in a high-resistance substance.
 This substance helps quench the arc in the fuse